embeddedartistry/templates/oss_docs/CODE_OF_CONDUCT.md

   advances
 * Trolling
 * Insults or other derogatory comments
-* Perosnal or political attacks
+* Personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting